musialny/musialny/README.md

 # Łukasz Musiał | musialny.dev

-Average guy engaged in Software, Electrical and Mechatronics engineering
+Average guy engaged in engineering

+Mainly focused on Software, Infrastructure, Electrical and Mechatronics engineering

 ## Most used Technologies and Skills